cvs-health/testaro/README.md

 The executors are:

 - `low`: validates low-level invocation
-- `high1`: validates high-level invocation of a script without a batch
-- `high2`: validates high-level invocation of a script with a batch
+- `high`: validates high-level invocation of a script
 - `watchDir`: validates directory watching
 - `watchNet`: validates network watching
+- `test`: validates a Testaro test
-- `tests`: validates all the custom tests (not the test packages)
+- `tests`: validates all the Testaro tests

-To validate any single Testaro test `xyz`, enter the statement `npm run test1 xyz`.
+To validate any single Testaro test `xyz`, enter the statement `npm test xyz`.

-To validate all of the Testaro tests, enter the statement `npm test`.

-To execute any executor `xyz` other than `test` or  `tests`, call it with the statement `node validation/executors/xyz`.
+To execute any other executor `xyz`, call it with the statement `node run xyz`.

 The `tests` executor makes use of the scripts in the `validation/tests/scripts` directory, and they, in turn, run tests on HTML files in the `validation/tests/targets` directory.